GHASS19/Customer-Churn/README.md

 ## 4. Data Preprocessing & Training

-1. # Handling class imbalance with class weights for Logistic Regression and Random ForestI did a 80/20 train/test split four Classification Models to predict the customer churn:
+1. I Handled class imbalance with class weights for Logistic Regression and Random Forest.
+I did a 80/20 train/test split with four Classification Models to predict the customer churn:

 a.
 Logistic Regression
 b.
 Random Forest Model